philipce/nifty/README.md

 - Make exploration of the code as simple as possible, through plain organization and clean, easy-to-read code.
 - Serve as a learning opportunity for those wishing to explore numerical computing.

-Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing is fair game.
+Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
 A few of the things that Nifty does not *currently* intend to provide are listed below.
 These items would take a lot of effort to do correctly and would distract from getting the core functionality done, so for the time being, we'd rather defer to other projects.
 - Graphical stuff, e.g. matplotlib
 - Time series stuff, e.g. pandas
 - Modeling and simulation stuff, e.g. simulink